quenio/ATN/Constants/README.md

 total: Amount
 ```

-That means the constant named `total` refers to an instance of `Amount`.
+That means the constant named `total` refers to an instance of `Amount`, whichever it is.